glouppe/info8006-introduction-to-ai/lecture4.md

 - A **game** is a multi-agent environment where agents may have either *conflicting* or *common* interests.
 - Opponents may act **arbitrarily**, even if we assume a deterministic fully observable environment.
     - The solution to a game is a *strategy* specifying a move for every possible opponent reply.
-    - This is different from search where a solution is a *fixed* sequence.
+    - This is different from search where a solution is a *fixed sequence*.
 - Time **limits**.
     - Branching factor is often very large.
     - Unlikely to find goal with standard search algorithms, we need to *approximate*.